NathanY3G/rp2040-pio-emulator/README.md

 ## Documentation
 A [Tour of pioemu](./docs/Tour%20of%20pioemu.md) provides a more detailed explanation than the [Quick Start Guide](./docs/Quick%20Start%20Guide.md) offers.
-However, if neither of these provides you with the information that you seek then please consider creating a [new issue](https://github.com/NathanY3G/rp2040-pio-emulator/issues) - thanks!
+In addition, there is a [FAQ](./docs/FAQ.md) available that might contain an answer to your question.
+However, if none of these provides you with the necessary information then please consider creating a [new issue](https://github.com/NathanY3G/rp2040-pio-emulator/issues) - thanks!

 ## Additional Examples